-This project proposal “The Dictionary of Independent Art Spaces* : INDIctionary” was drafted down in 2015; and it was written to present the role, modus operandi and aims of independent art spaces and to emphasize their significance in the contemporary art scene in the three major cities of today’s Turkey, Istanbul, Ankara and Izmir.
+This project proposal “The Dictionary of Independent Art Spaces* : INDIctionary” was drafted down in 2015; and it was written to present the role, modus operandi and aims of independent art spaces and to emphasize their significance in the contemporary art scene in the three major cities of today’s Turkey, Istanbul, Ankara and Izmir and published in Unlimited magazine in 2019.
 It consists of three sections; introduction, glossary and conclusion.
 Firstly, an introduction to the contemporary art scene in Turkey is made, and later, the definition of an independent art space is deepened.
 With the terms selected in the dictionary section, the specific features of the independent art spaces are emphasized, and the quotations from the interviews with the founders of the selected spaces are included.
 In the conclusion section, the effects of these characteristics are discussed.

 The project confers to other theses inclusive of the subject matter; literature survey and interviews are used as the research methodology.
 Interviews were conducted with SAHA Association on existing funding sources; with Julie Upmeyer of Caravansarai on sustainability; with Banu Cennetoğlu of BAS on flexibility; with Mehmet Dere of 49A and Fırat Erdem of Flash Atölye on the art scene and sustainability in Izmir; with Özge Ersoy of collectorspace on autonomy; with Erkin Gören of Mtaär on transience; with Merve Kaplan of Torna on being in the periphery; with Cemil Gökçe Batur of Torun and Ipek Cankaya and Sezgi Abalı of Halka Sanat Projesi on raising funding; with Göksu Kunak, the curator of MASA in Berlin, on mobility.